voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `gelf` should be enabled.
 Defaults to `present`.

 ##### `host`
 GELF receiver host address.
-Defaults to `127.0.0.1`
+Icinga defaults to `127.0.0.1`

 ##### `port`
 GELF receiver port.
-Defaults to `12201`
+Icinga defaults to `12201`

 ##### `source`
 Source name for this instance.
-Defaults to `icinga2`
+Icinga defaults to `icinga2`

 ##### `enable_send_perfdata`
 Enable performance data for *CHECK RESULT* events.
-Defaults to `false`.
+Icinga defaults to `false`.

 #### Class: `icinga2::feature::influxdb`
 Enables or disables the `influxdb` feature.